NicoletFEAR/RIOdroid/README.md

 		adb devices
 	- That should have started the adb services and displayed that in the PuTTY window

 4. Now you can use the library .jar file in your project.
 You will need to add this to your build script.
-This will be easy in 2016.
+For VS Code
+    - copy the RIODroid.jar file into a /libs/ directory at the same level as your /src/ directory
+    - add the libs directory to your build.gradle dependencies
+    ```java
+    dependencies {
+        ...
+        compile fileTree(dir: 'libs', include: ['*.jar'])
+    }
+    ```

 5. The example file provided forwards a port from an android device running the IP Webcam app to the external ports of the roborio.
 So that you can connect to it at roborio-XXXX.local:8080 and view the camera image.

-###Liscense Stuff
+###License Stuff
 This code is heavily based on code provided by
 Android Open Source Project (https://source.android.com/) usb4java (http://usb4java.org/)